 Please note, not all insurers offer this option.
 To find out if your joint policy has this benefit, you can check the terms and conditions of your policy or contact your insurer.

 Cancelling the policy

-Alternatively, if an agreement can’t be made, you have the option of cancelling the policy.
+Alternatively, if an agreement can’t be made over who’ll take over the policy or the separation benefit is not available, you have the option of cancelling the policy.